 Sam has a degree in Communication from Stephen F. Austin State University in Nacogdoches, TX.
 He also has a certificate proclaiming him a Qualified Irish Whiskey Taster from the Jameson Distillery in Dublin, Ireland.
 He considers them equally important to his work.

 Originally from Texas, Sam currently lives in southern California with his wife Shelly, his son Jack, his dog Cervantes, and a cat who insists on being left out of all of this silliness.
 His name has been redacted.

-Coming Soon!
+Now available!
 Terribly Serious Darkness 2: Soul Remains